Background

 Let us consider each unique feature of the first parable.

-3. The three parables show that the thing lost has great value for many reasons.
+- The three parables show that the thing lost has great value for many reasons.
 The reason primarily shown in this parable is that it belongs to the flock.
 In its absence a perfect one hundred becomes a deficient ninety-nine.
-The intended lesson is very similar to the main lesson of the parable of the great feast in Luke 14.
+The intended lesson is very similar to the main lesson of Jesus' Parable of a Great Supper.

 16 Then said he unto him, A certain man made a great supper, and bade many: